John at the summit of La Loberia, Gaucín, summer 2017

-With my friend John Ndikum, young physician on his way to Yale School of Public Health, Battery Park, NYC, April 2017
+With my friend John Ndikum, on his way to Yale School of Public Health, Battery Park, NYC, April 2017

-The beach near Chiclana de la Frontera south of Cádiz on Christmas Day.
-Strange, Dali-esque landscape with the tilting ruin of a military watchtower on the horizon.
+The beach near Chiclana de la Frontera near Cádiz on Christmas Day 2017.
+The ruin of a military tower on the horizon.

-My Christmas present, “Monogram” from the series “La Biblioteca Oscura” (“The Hidden Library”) by Jim Rattenbury, Gaucin
+My Christmas present, “Monogram,” from the series “La Biblioteca Oscura” (“The Hidden Library”) by Jim Rattenbury

 Gaucin at sunset on the third to the last day of 2016.
 No editing or color added!

-At demonstration on behalf of Standing Rock Sioux Tribe against Dakota Access Pipe Line, Lehigh University 11-15-16
+At a demonstration on behalf of Standing Rock Sioux Tribe against Dakota Access Pipe Line, Lehigh University November 2016

 With my baby sister Sarah at High Street on Hudson, NYC, 4 Nov 2016–happy before the election